 - Wash a maximum 2 pieces of outerwear together at a time.

 All other Performance Products (Down Jackets, Fleece, Leather, Softshells, Wool):

-- We recommend Granger’s full line of Bluesign approved corresponding products for these materials.
-Nikwax products are also very good.
+- We recommend Granger’s full line of Bluesign approved corresponding products for these materials which can be seen here.

 Backpacks and liners: